Take the next step

 Yorkville University’s admissions process values your unique path in life.
 Regardless of your age or background, whether you just graduated from high school or are already working part time or full time, have family responsibilities or are serving in the military, Yorkville University’s admissions team encourages applicants with all different backgrounds, whatever your circumstances.

 Want to graduate faster?
 We offer you the opportunity to apply for transfer credits with previous post-secondary education experience or military service, as well as the option to study year-round, which can shorten your program duration.

 Yorkville University offers five programs that are designated in New Brunswick and are delivered online: a Doctor of Counselling and Psychotherapy, a Master of Arts in Counselling Psychology (MACP), a Bachelor of Business Administration (BBA General), a Master of Education in Adult Education (M.Ed), and a Master of Education in Educational Leadership (M.Ed).
 The New Brunswick campus also offers an online associate diploma in Interior Decorating, a Graduate Certificate in Education (GCE): Leadership in Social Justice, and a Graduate Certificate in Education (GCE): Teaching and Learning.

 Yorkville University also offers a Bachelor of Business Administration (General), and with specializations in Accounting, Energy Management, Project Management and Supply Chain Management.
 These programs have received consent in British Columbia and are delivered on campus and online.

-In Ontario, Yorkville University offers a Bachelor of Business Administration with a specialization in Project Management, and a Bachelor of Interior Design (BID), and a Bachelor of Creative Arts, all of which are delivered on campus and online.
+In Ontario, Yorkville University offers a Bachelor of Business Administration with a specialization in Project Management, a Bachelor of Interior Design (BID), and a Bachelor of Creative Arts, all of which are delivered on campus and online.